/

-Supply chain issues and inflation, brought on by COVID, are lingering.
 Cryptocurrencies are disrupting the financial system.
+Inflation sparked by COVID continues to be an issue.
 Climate change is forcing nations to make hard decisions about clean energy investments.
 AI is threatening workforces in just about every industry.
-And a new president south of the border is threatening tariffs, causing economic anxiety that’s affecting every person, industry and business.
+And ongoing trade negotiations with our neighbour south of the border is causing economic anxiety that’s affecting every person, industry and business.
 Canada needs experts to crunch numbers and make recommendations.
 Summon the economists.

 At its core, economics is about allocating scarce resources for maximum effect.
 Learning how to do that takes four years of training in analytical thinking and quantitative skills—the kind of chops needed to solve complex problems in resource allocation, market failures and economic inequality.
 Those abilities to work with hard math and stats also open doors to fields like finance and banking, making for lucrative careers in sectors too big to fail.
 Economists are trained to analyze trends and forecast outcomes, which are increasingly relevant skills in a world obsessed with predictive algorithms and big data.

-Economics grads tend to make decent cash—many become financial advisers and investment analysts, whose starting salaries are around $54,000 and $83,000 a year, respectively.
-Fresh grads may also find themselves working in marketing and consulting—major firms like McKinsey, Bain and Charles River hire analytic graduates to crunch data, model markets and churn out reports and recommendations for their clients.
+Economics grads tend to make decent cash—many become financial advisers and investment analysts, whose entry-level salaries are around $50,000 but vary greatly depending on region.
+Fresh grads may also find themselves working in marketing and consulting—major firms like McKinsey, Bain and Charles River hire analytics graduates to crunch data, model markets and churn out reports and recommendations for their clients.
 The same goes for governments, central banks and global institutions like the World Bank.

 An economics degree can also be a stepping stone to law.
 Contracts, mergers, acquisitions, taxes, union disputes and tenancy squabbles are all economic matters.
 Law schools look for candidates with strong reading and research skills, the ability to chew through huge amounts of information, a logical mind and a general knowledge of history, politics, finance and human behaviour—all things a major in economics provides.

 Economics is made up of several sub-fields.
-Behavioural economics, a field that draws on insights from psychology to explain why people make the decisions they do, is particularly hot right now.
-For a generation raised with algorithms and influencers, it’s a natural fit.
+Behavioural economics, for example, draws on insights from psychology to explain why people make the decisions they do.
 Grads can use their skills in analyzing and understanding human behaviour to work in market research analysis, policy advisory roles and the advertising industry.
-Climate economics is also emerging as a popular area of study.
-With debates about carbon taxes, renewable energy subsidies and green energy investments raging across the world, policymakers and academics have grown increasingly interested in studying these systems.
+Climate economics is also emerging as a popular area of study, as debates about carbon taxes, renewable energy subsidies and green energy investments take place across the world.

 Standout Economics Programs